Liberty Bell Bay

 Liberty Bell Bay (LBB) has not been in production since early June 2025.
 On 23 March 2026, LBB was placed into voluntary administration by a creditor, White Oak Commercial Finance, following ongoing operational and financial challenges.

-Administrators have been appointed with the objective of stabilising the business and testing the market for a potential sale or recapitalisation.
-The Tasmanian Government is actively engaging with the appointed administrators, receivers and key stakeholders to understand the immediate impacts of the voluntary administration and potential pathways forward.
+Ernst and Young (EY) were appointed as Administrators, with the objective of stabilising the business and testing the market for a potential sale or recapitalisation.
+The Tasmanian Government is actively engaging with the appointed Administrators, receivers and key stakeholders to understand the ongoing impacts of the voluntary administration and potential pathways forward.

 Previously, the Tasmanian Government approved a secured loan of $20 million to LBB to enable the purchase of manganese ore required to support a restart of operations.
 This support was intended to assist workers, contractors and businesses in the local supply chain by facilitating a return to production.
 Despite ongoing engagement, LBB did not meet a number of conditions attached to the loan, a restart did not occur, and the loan expired on 18 January without repayment.
 As a result, the Tasmanian Government appointed receivers and managers over the ore to protect the secured asset and Tasmania’s interests.